-As a kid growing up in Perth, W.A. in the 1960s and ’70s, I didn’t learn about the Vietnam War from classroom history lessons.
-Vietnam and the broader Indochina War were on our radio and TV news every morning and evening, and in the front page headlines of our daily newspapers (though I can’t claim the precociousness of reading beyond the headlines).
+As a kid growing up in Perth, Western Australia, in the 1960s and 1970s, I didn’t learn about the Vietnam War from classroom history lessons.
+Vietnam and the broader Indochina conflict was on our radio and TV news every morning and evening.
+And it was front-page headlines in our daily newspapers.

 Gough Whitlam and Labor were elected to government in 1972 with a promise to end conscription and Australia’s engagement in the Vietnam War.
 I have a vivid memory of watching Whitlam’s victory speech on the TV news and feeling relief.

 I was ten-years-old at the time, but I had already worked out when it would be my turn to register for national service.
 I was only a schoolboy, and Perth was a long way from the Indochina conflict zones, but with the radio and TV news and newspapers, the Vietnam War felt much closer to home.